MartijnKok/Portfolio/README.md

 From the tables above you can see the RNN model got the best results in both 'All Data' and 'Just True Positives and False Positives'.
 This is why i choose the RNN as my final model.

 ### Visualizing the outcome of the Model
+The results of both models is visualized in the code by plotting the Accuracy and Loss of both the train and test set.
+Also for both models the Recall and Precision for the test set is plotted, see [CNN](Datacamp/Assignments-DataCampLearn.pdf) and [RNN](Datacamp/Assignments-DataCampLearn.pdf).
+To visualize the results more for both models the confusion matrix was plotted.
+This showed clearly how the models were preforming.

 ## Domain knowledge